TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/inputoutput.rst

    x = json.load(f)

-This simple serialization technique can handle lists and dictionaries, but serializing arbitrary class instances in JSON requires a bit of extra effort.
+This simple serialization technique can handle lists and dictionaries, but serializing arbitrary kundi instances in JSON requires a bit of extra effort.
 The reference for the :mod:`json` module contains an explanation of this.

 .. seealso::